camaraproject/EasyCLA/README.md

 This is a neutral repo where you can open a trivial PR and initiate the EasyCLA signing process.
 All PRs will be closed periodically.

-NOTE: For Sub Project repositories the EasyCLA check will be activated sonn - please use the opportunity to sign your CLA in advance by following the below instructions.
+NOTE: For Sub Project repositories the EasyCLA check will be activated soon - please use the opportunity to sign your CLA in advance by following the below instructions.

 ## CAMARA Community Licencse Agreement and EasyCLA